isglobal-brge/teff/README.md

 treatment and effect data is available for these new individuals the package can test whether the association between the treatment and the effect is indeed different across subpopulations.

+The package include functions to extract feature and treatment data from transcriptomic and methylomic studies.